 Kansas City Elder Sexual Abuse Attorney

 Elder sexual abuse is a widely understated and underrepresented area of nursing home negligence.
 Victims of elder sexual abuse often suffer from mental conditions that cause dementia, confusion, memory loss, or communication problems and are thus unlikely to report sexual abuse.
 Employees can trick, coerce, threaten, or force residents of nursing homes to take part in non-consensual sexual activities.
+Our team of Kansas City elder sexual abuse lawyers is here to help victims and their families receive compensation.

 Today, more researchers are studying the frequency of elder sexual abuse in nursing homes, and awareness of the issue is spreading.
 Educating yourself on the signs and symptoms of elder sexual abuse can help you protect your loved ones, and filing a claim against a perpetrator for compensation can help others in the same situation.
 Industry-wide regulation changes start with a single lawsuit.